 - a positive Labour Market Impact Assessment (LMIA), OR

-- a LMIA exemption as determined by Immigration, Refugees and Citizenship Canada (IRCC), OR
+- an LMIA exemption as determined by Immigration, Refugees and Citizenship Canada (IRCC), OR

 - Post-Graduation Work Permit holder

-Note: From January 1, 2020, those working in NOC level 0, A or B must satisfy at least CLB 5 language requirements, while it is unchanged at CLB 4 for those working in NOC level C or D. Those under NOC 3413 will also be unchanged at CLB 7.
+Note: From January 1, 2020, those working in NOC levels 0, A, or B must satisfy at least CLB 5 language requirements, while it is unchanged at CLB 4 for those working in NOC level C or D. Those under NOC 3413 will also be unchanged at CLB 7.

 Alberta Express Entry Stream